 We’ve found that an excellent solution to cleaning your toddler between baths is a package of Johnson’s Head to Toe Hypoallergenic Wipes.
-They’re gentle on your toddler’s skin and can be used on the face and body.
+Baby wipes are gentle on your toddler’s skin and can be used on the face and body.
 They’re also twice the size of regular wipes, which comes in handy for those extra messy scenarios.

-Tip: You’ll want to bring regular trash bags in case your toddler has an accident, especially if they’re new to potty training.
 If your child isn’t potty trained, we recommend using a Munchkin Arm & Hammer Diaper Bag Dispenser for poopy nappies.
-They’re odor-controlling, which is especially helpful if a trash can isn’t nearby.
+They’re odour-controlling, which is especially helpful if a trash can isn’t nearby.

 Toddler Camping Essential #7: Toddler-Friendly Plates and Utensils